 Properties of Energy from Hands-On Science: An Inquiry Approach completely aligns with BC’s New Curriculum for science.
 Grounded in the Know-Do-Understand model, First Peoples knowledge and perspectives, ...

-The A Girl Called Echo series tells the story of Métis teenager Echo Desjardins, who is struggling to adjust to a new school and a new home while in foster care.
-Readers follow Echo as she travels through ...
+The A Girl Called Echo series tells the story of Métis teenager Echo Desjardins, who is struggling to adjust to a new school and a new home.
+Readers follow Echo as she travels through time and experiences ...

-Resurgence is an inspiring collection of contemporary Indigenous poetry, art, and narratives that guides K–12 educators in bridging existing curricula with Indigenous voices and pedagogies.
-In this ...
+Resurgence is an inspiring collection of contemporary Indigenous poetry, art, and narratives that guides K–12 educators in bridging ...

 Land, Water, and Sky from Hands-On Science: An Inquiry Approach completely aligns with BC’s New Curriculum for science.
 Grounded in the Know-Do-Understand model, First Peoples knowledge and perspectives, ...